brodycj/create-react-native-module/README.md

   moduleName: String, /* The module library package name to be used in package.json.
 Default: react-native-(name in param-case) */
   modulePrefix: String, /* The module prefix for the library, ignored if moduleName is specified (Default: react-native) */
   platforms: Array | String, /* Platforms the library will be created for.
 (Default: ['android', 'ios']) */
-  packageIdentifier: String, /* [Android] The package identifier for the Android module (Default: com.reactlibrary) */
+  packageIdentifier: String, /* [Android] The Java package identifier used by the Android module (Default: com.reactlibrary) */
   githubAccount: String, /* The github account where the library is hosted (Default: `github_account`) */
   authorName: String, /* The author's name (Default: `Your Name`) */
   authorEmail: String, /* The author's email (Default: `yourname@email.com`) */